 Recently one of our chiropractors, Dr Anthony Coxon, appeared on the Channel 7 show ‘Sunrise’ to talk about choosing the right mattress.
-If you missed it, you can view the segment by clicking here.

 There is no fancy technology in a mattress base.
 It simply needs to be stiff and firm.
 Most bases are comprised of wooden slats.
 A poor quality base not only reduces the performance of the mattress, but in some cases may void the warrantee.

 Gone are the days when mattresses were the same top and bottom, and you were required to flip the mattress every 3 months to ensure longevity.
 Modern quality mattresses have a spring section for support and a pillow top for comfort.

 The support section will make up most of the mattress and should include quality pocket springs to minimise partner disturbance.
 Other materials, such as dense foams will also contribute to structural support.
 This will help keep your spine straight when lying on your side and mould to your body’s natural curves when lying on your back.